 There are other kayak and canoe outfitters, including Aquatic Wilderness Adventures, adjacent to the popular Swampy’s restaurant on the Rainbow in Dunnellon.

 How to go tubing at Rainbow Springs

-In summer, you can rent tubes from the state’s concessionaire, Nature Quest ($15 per person plus $5 to park) or from the Marion County concession at KP Hole Park ($20 per person.)
-Both concessions offer shuttles to take you back to the park.
+In summer, you can rent tubes from the Marion County concession at KP Hole Park ($25 per person) and Guest Services at the Rainbow Springs State Park ($20 per ticket.)
+Both concessions include shuttles to take you back to your car.